trilobite-poetry/trilobite-poetry.github.io/issues/_current/harrison.md

 for bedding as they also

-need to dream. everybody
+need to dream. everyone

-knows where this is leading. everybody
+knows where this is leading. everyone

 has asked which letters, exactly, describe